haijin-development/node-sirens/README.md

 ## References

-These utilities are heavily based in the Smalltalk browsers, in particular in the [Object Arts](https://www.object-arts.com/) implementation named [Dolphin Smalltalk](https://github.com/dolphinsmalltalk/Dolphin), which I fancy for its outstanding beauty, and is an independent port from [Sirens for the Ruby language](https://github.com/haijin-development/ruby-sirens).
+These utilities are heavily based in the Smalltalk browsers, in particular in the [Object Arts](https://www.object-arts.com/) implementation named [Dolphin Smalltalk](https://github.com/dolphinsmalltalk/Dolphin) which I fancy for its outstanding beauty, and it's an independent port of [Sirens for the Ruby language](https://github.com/haijin-development/ruby-sirens).

-Up to a certain point the graphics code is encapsulated in the `views` layer and it should be possible to switch to any graphics library, be it GTK+ or QT, implementing that layer only.
+The graphics code is encapsulated in the `views` layer and it should be possible to switch to any other graphics library, be it GTK+ or QT, implementing that layer alone.